rcornwell/sims/SEL32/taptools/README.md

            input -  mag tape device being read output - list of files and sizes read from input tape output - metadata .tap file optionally specified

+disk2tap - This program reads a file assigned as input device.
+It
+           generates a .tap formatted metadata file.
+Stdout will display the file name and size written to disk.

+           command: disk2tap file [dest.tap]
+           input -  input filename being read
+           output - filename and size read from input output - metadata .tap file specified

 tapscan -  This program scans a metadata .tap file and prints the
            file count and sizes.
 Used to determine the file